khongten001/tidykit-fp/README.md

 [![Status](https://img.shields.io/badge/Status-Development-yellow.svg)]()
 [![Version](https://img.shields.io/badge/Version-0.1.7-blueviolet.svg)]()

-**Providing utilities, mathematical functions, and scientific computing tools without external dependencies.**
+**Providing utilities and development tools without external dependencies.**

 > [!WARNING]
 > ⚠️ This library is under active development and is not yet ready for production use.
 APIs may change without notice.